 - Объект 564

 The BMO-T is a rare Russian T-72-based heavy armored carrier built for flamethrower squads armed with RPO-series disposable thermobaric launchers.
-Omsktransmash is listed as the manufacturer, and reference sources describe a two-person crew, seven carried troops, tank-level protection, and internal stowage for roughly 30 to 32 RPO launchers.
+Omsktransmash is listed as the manufacturer, and reference sources describe a two-person crew, seven carried troops, tank-level frontal protection, a 12.7 mm machine gun, and internal stowage for roughly 30 to 32 RPO launchers.
+In Ukraine, public evidence mainly documents Russian losses and one captured vehicle used by Ukrainian troops for recovery work rather than confirmed Russian flamethrower-squad employment.

 Role in Conflicts